janus-idp/backstage-showcase/plugins/scalprum-backend/README.md

 Welcome to the scalprum backend plugin!

-This plugin depends on the `backend-plugin-manager` and provides access to the scalprum manifest, as well as plugin assets, of every dynamic frontend plugin installed in the dynamic plugins root folder.
+This plugin depends on the `backend-dynamic-feature-service` and provides access to the scalprum manifest, as well as plugin assets, of every dynamic frontend plugin installed in the dynamic plugins root folder.